HiImRook/accessible-pos-chain/README.md

-# Accessible PoS Chain — Valid (pos-chain)
+# Accessible PoS Chain — (Valid pos-chain)

-A compact, practical Proof‑of‑Stake node implementation written in async Rust.
+A compact, practical, Proof‑of‑Stake node implementation written in async Rust.
 This project intentionally favors clarity and runnability over academic maximalism — it’s a small, self‑contained node you can build, run, and use as a private or public testnet for development and experimentation.

 Highlights
 - 10‑second slot cadence (configurable)